-Candidates should use only online submission of application, which is available at www.sathyabama.ac.in.
-Candidates opting for online submission should fill the application, and verify that all the details are entered.
-After the verification of the details, online payment of Rs.650/- should be made either by using Net Banking Facility / Credit Card/Debit Card or
+Candidates should use online submission of application which is available at www.sathyabama.ac.in.
+Candidates should fill the application and verify all the details entered.
+After the verification of the details, online payment of Rs.1000 + Bank Charges should be made either by using Net Banking/Credit Card/Debit Card/PAYTM.
+Payment can also be made through offline (only by Indian Bank Challan mode) at any one of the INDIAN BANK branches.

-The candidates who have submitted the application through online mode need not send any printed forms/account statement/ bank or institution challan copy etc., unless otherwise requested by authorities.
-But they should note the application number, login user name and password for future reference (application number must be required to track their application and to book the slot for online mode examination).
+The candidates who have submitted the applications through online mode need not send any printed forms/account statement/bank or institution challan copy etc. unless otherwise requested by the Institution authorities.
+But they should note the application number, login username and password for future reference (application number must be required to track their application and to book the slot for online examination).
 Applications without the fee payment will not be considered.